 Social commerce is empowering your customers

-The experience of organisations like Gap has shown that is not just a case of taking their usual in-store or e-commerce approach and putting it onto social media platforms.
-The Brand’s global ‘Be Bright’ campaign was anchored with a new social hub site at the Styld.by URL.
-The site takes on the style of a blog but promotes the products through most social channels.
+The experience of organisations such as Gap has shown that it’s not just a case of taking their usual in-store or e-commerce approach and putting it onto social media platforms.
+The Brands’ global ‘Be Bright’ campaign was anchored with a new social hub site at the Styld.by URL.
+The website takes on the style of a blog but promotes the products through most social channels.

 “Your key distribution partners are used to buying at one price, retail customers at another.
 They are also used to having influence over your range where the general public are not.
 All that has changed – now your actual customers have the potential to become key distribution partners themselves.”

-“The buyer who brings in most other buyers gets their product free.
+“The buyer who brings in the most other buyers gets their product free.
 So they do it again – and so the cycle continues”.

 So, if you are in the retail space, start looking at social commerce now!